Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 5. Bake!

 With no rolling or cutting involved, you can have these biscuits baked up in minutes all without having to handle sticky dough.
 Even better?
-They also freeze well to have on hand for meal prepped lunches or breakfasts through the week.
+They also freeze well to have on hand for meal prepped breakfasts or lunches through the week.

-Quick and easy to make ahead, these Jalapeño Cheddar Drop Biscuits are just as great for busy mornings as they are for a leisurely weekend breakfast.
-Packed with sharp cheddar and tangy jalapeños, they’re a deliciously savoury way to start your day!
+Quick and easy to make ahead, these Jalapeño Cheddar Drop Biscuits are incredibly versatile.
+Because of their rustic texture, they make excellent side dishes for hearty meals like soups, stews and chilis or with a Sunday roast dinner.
+Packed with sharp cheddar and tangy jalapeños, they’re a deliciously savoury way to start your day.

 Try this No-Knead Jalapeño Cheddar Artisan Bread or these Potatoes au Gratin with Gruyère next.